danielblazevski/flink/flink-staging/flink-ml/src/main/scala/org/apache/flink/ml/nn/README.md

 ![](img/brute-force.png)

-To reduce the number of distance computations needed for the kNN query, we partition the training set using a quadtree data structure.
-Once a bounding box of the points has more than some specified value `maxPerBox` of points in the training set, the box is partitioned into equal sub-boxes; and once each sub-box has more than `maxPerBox` training points, it is further partioned, as demnonstrated by the green sub-boxes in the diagram:
+To reduce the number of distance computations needed for the kNN query, the training set is partioned using a quadtree data structure.
+Once a box has more than some specified value `maxPerBox` of training set points, the box is partitioned into equal sub-boxes; and once each sub-box has more than `maxPerBox` training points, it is further partioned, as demnonstrated by the green sub-boxes in the diagram:

 ![](img/quadtree.png)

-The above picture of partitioning the training set into smaller sub-boxes is appealing, though there are some notable challenges in using the quadtree for the kNN query, namely the some of the k-nearest neighbors may no be in the minimal bounding box of the gold star.
-For exmaple, the following digram shows red points in the training set that are closest to the test point:
+The intuitive idea of partitioning the training set into smaller sub-boxes is appealing, though there are some notable challenges in using the quadtree for the kNN query, namely some of the k-nearest neighbors may not be in the minimal bounding box of the gold star.
+The following digram, for example, shows red points in the training set that are closest to the test point:

 ![](img/quadtree-challenge.png)

 A clean efficient way to search both in a test point's minimal bounding box *and* surrounding area is needed.
-Defining the "surounding area" of a test point is the most delicate part.
-The leaf-nodes of the quadtree are the only nodes containing a non-empty collection of objects in the corresponding rectangle, and the key to define the "surrounding area" is to construct a min-heap on the leaf nodes to select boxes that are closest to the test point.
+Defining the "surounding area" of a test point is in fact the most delicate part.
+The leaf-nodes of the quadtree are the only nodes containing a non-empty collection of objects in the training set, and the key to defining the "surrounding area" of a test point is to construct a min-heap on the leaf nodes to select boxes that are closest to the test point.

 In Scala, the min-heap is defined on tuples of doubles and nodes of the tree
 ```scala